Sleep Scents make Sense

 - Cedar Extract: Has been shown to help one fall asleep more quickly when taking a daytime nap.

-- Chamomile: Is known for being calming and reducing stress.
+- Chamomile: Is known for calming effects and reducing stress.
 It is not restricted to application of the essential oil; the flowers can be brewed for a relaxing hot tea.

 - Clary Sage: Is a natural sedative that can reduce levels of the stress hormone, cortisol.

 - Eucalyptus.
 This oil can help to clear sinuses and airways.
-It his known to break up mucus which can help you to breathe easier so you can sleep better.
+It is known to break up mucus which can help you to breathe easier so you can sleep better.

-- Frankincense: Promotes relaxation to help you fall asleep.
+- Frankincense: Promotes relaxation to help you get a good night sleep.

 - Jasmine: Is known to reduce restlessness and improve sleep quality.

 - Peppermint: Has Anti-inflammatory properties.
 It can help to clear your nose and airways; to reduce snoring, and can reduce symptoms of mild sleep apnea.